-Applications can be made apply online from the 1st July 2020 via a link on the Council's website.
+Applications will be able to be made on-line from three months prior to the commencement of CPRPL 2021 via a link on the council's website.
 At this stage it is not known whether past information can be transferable.
-If you are unable to apply on line an officer can provide support to you with the application.
-An additional fee of £50 is due as part of the Part A payment.
+If you are unable to apply online an officer can provide support to you with the application.
+An additional fee of £50 is due as part of the Part A payment for this service.